- Microsoft .NET Framework is an important software to run software and applications on Windows OS.

 1. Run Windows update troubleshooter

-- Type in Troubleshoot other problems and open it.
+- Type in Troubleshoot other problems and open the app.

 - The troubleshooter will begin the diagnosis and will check for errors.